Skip to Content

-If you have an aloe vera in your home, one of the questions you may have is how big do aloe plants get?
-I’ve put together everything you need to know about the size of aloe vera plants, as well as how you can get them to grow bigger or keep them small.
+Stick around to learn more about the size of aloe vera plants, as well as how you can get them to grow bigger or keep them small.

 Appearance of Aloe Vera

-Aloe vera plants can be small enough to keep as interesting succulents in a terrarium or large enough to fit into potted planters on your patio in the warm summer months.
+Luckily for you, these plants are pretty versatile—they can be small enough to keep as novelty succulents in a terrarium or large enough to fit into potted planters on your patio.
+It depends on how you grow them.

 How Fast Do Aloe Plants Grow?

-Succulent plants are often very slow growing.
-The good news is that aloe vera are one of the faster growing succulents – so if you’re doing things right, you can get your aloe to grow quite large, with noticeable growth of new leaves every few months.
+Although most succulents are slow-growers, aloe veras are exceptional early bloomers.
+So, if you’re doing things right, you can get your aloe to grow quite large with noticeable new leaf growth every few months.

 How Big Do Aloe Plants Get?

 But how can you get your aloe to grow from a small succulent into a larger one that becomes the centerpiece of the room?
-It’s all about those “right conditions.
+Well, it’s all about those right conditions!

 Ideal Growing Conditions to Promote Growth